Palestinian women try to bring baseball to Gaza

-The young Palestinian women substitute Islamic headscarves for baseball caps and field tennis balls with fabric gloves, giving a decidedly local feel to the great American pastime.
+The young Palestinian women don baseball caps on top of their Islamic headscarves and field tennis balls with fabric gloves, giving a decidedly local feel to the great American pastime.

 They are trying to bring baseball to the Gaza Strip, an effort that is still in its early innings.